Henelyn/javaee9-spring/git.md

 - when changing the branch, working tree should be clean

 ### Commands
-- git status - show what's going on in repository - witch branch you're on now and if there's any uncommitted changes
+- git status - show what's going on in repository witch branch you're on now and if there's any uncommitted changes
+- git log - shows git history
+- git log --graph - shows git history as graph